To help you plan your adventures, I’ve put together this list showcasing 10 of my favorite waterfalls within two hours of Philly.

 Wild Creek Falls in Carbon County’s Beltzville State Park is a beautiful waterfall that requires only a short hike to see.
 This waterfall is located on a short waterway between Wild Creek Lake and Beltzville Lake and offers a scenic spot to enjoy the outdoors.

-While probably not worth the 80 minute drive to see on its own, there are plenty of opportunities for other hikes in the park, as well as the chance to explore other nearby waterfalls like Glen Onoko and Hawk Falls.
+While probably not worth the 80-minute drive to see on its own, there are plenty of opportunities for other hikes in the park, as well as the chance to explore other nearby waterfalls like Cave Onoko and Hawk Falls.

 Seven Tubs Nature Area